EvitaKnits/hitch-hound/README.md

 6. Create an `env.py` file
 - Create an `env.py` file which should be included in your `.gitignore` file, in the root of your project to store your environment variables.
 - Add a secret key.
 I used [Djecrety](https://djecrety.ir/).
-- Add the email address and app password from the previous step here too
+- Add the email address and app password from the previous step here too.
 7. Update your `CONFIG VARS` section on Heroku
-- Add your secret key
+- Add your secret key.
-- Add your email address
+- Add your email address.
-- Add your app password
+- Add your app password.
 8. Configure Django settings
-- Update your `settings.py` file to use the environment variables you set up in earlier steps
+- Update your `settings.py` file to use the environment variables you set up in earlier steps.
-- Ensure `DEBUG` is set to `False` for deployment
+- Ensure `DEBUG` is set to `False` for deployment.
-- Set `ALLOWED_HOSTS` to include your Heroku app's domain
+- Set `ALLOWED_HOSTS` to include your Heroku app's domain.
 - Configure static file handling - I used `whitenoise` for static file management and added it to my 'MIDDLEWARE' settings.
 9. Install Dependencies
 - Ensure all dependencies are installed by running: `pip install -r requirements.txt`